jonaschlegel/archaeoINK-blog/README.md

 ## Features

-- Customized design to reflect the TrowelJournal identity.
+- Customized design to reflect the archaeoINK identity.
 - Integration with ConvertKit for newsletter subscriptions.
 - Engaging content formats including articles, infographics, and interactive resources.